test-kitchen/kitchen-rackspace/README.md

     no_ssh_tcp_check_sleep: [NUM OF SECONDS TO SLEEP IF no_ssh_tcp_check IS SET]
     networks: [LIST OF RACKSPACE NETWORK UUIDS, DEFAULT PUBLICNET AND SERVICE NET]
     rackconnect_wait: ['true' IF USING RACKCONNECT TO WAIT FOR IT TO COMPLETE]
+    servicenet: ['true' IF USING THE SERVICENET IP ADDRESS TO CONNECT]

 You also have the option of providing some configs via environment variables: